dantesolis/100-days-kallaway-log/README.md

 **Today's Progress**:

-- Created a card component on React Native and add it as a story inside storybook.
+- Created a card component for my React Native app - seeker - (pvt repo on gh) and added it as a story inside storybook.

 **Thoughts:** None